European-XFEL/Karabo/doc/library/states.rst

 the most significant state, or composite state of a group of states.
 This is where state trumping must be used.
-In Karabo, state trumping is centralized in the sense that a set of standard trumping rules are provided, giving the base states are particular order.
+In Karabo, state trumping is centralized in the sense that a set of standard trumping rules are provided, giving the base states a particular order.
 In the flat base-state hierarchy the following graph is being followed in *trump* evaluation, where ``DISABLED`` is trumped by all other states and ``UNKNOWN`` will trump all other states.